 Camcycle – the Cambridge Cycling Campaign – is a registered charity.
 We work for better, safer and more cycling for all ages and abilities in and around Cambridge as a public benefit.

-Camcycle is led by the Board of Trustees .
-Trustees ensure that our charity has the resources it needs to meet its charitable aims and set the strategic direction of our work.
-They are responsible for managing our staff team and encouraging Camcycle members to get involved through volunteering.
+All charities must have a board of trustees.
+The Camcycle board carries overall responsibility for ensuring that the charity is working towards its charitable aims and that assets (financial, reputational and people) are safeguarded for the ongoing sustainability of the charity.
+The day-to-day running of the charity is delegated to the CEO and staff; however the nature of our work and limited resources mean that trustees may also take a more hands on role to support our work, for example by encouraging Camcycle members to get involved through volunteering.
 Each year, at our Annual General Meeting (AGM) in January, members elect trustees for the upcoming year.
-The Board can also choose to co-opt additional trustees throughout the year, in line with our charity’s constitution.
+The board can also choose to co-opt additional trustees throughout the year, in line with our charity’s constitution.

 As Camcycle continues to grow in size, influence and capability and to benefit from a range of governance and systems improvements implemented over the last few years, now is a great time to get involved as a trustee.
 We welcome expressions of interest for all trustee roles.
 You don’t have to have had any previous experience of being a trustee, leadership or working with a charity; you just have to be keen to support us vision for a thriving and sustainable region of healthy, happy people where everyone feels able to enjoy the benefits of cycling.

-In this video, our Executive Director and three of our 2020 board members give an insight into the role of trustees.
+In this video, our CEO and three of our 2020 board members give an insight into the role of trustees.

 What are the posts?

 There are three statutory positions in the charity: Chair, Secretary, and Treasurer.

-There are also 7 other Trustees who are members of the board.
+There are also other trustees who are members, taking the board to a maximum of 15.